Stories for Kids Who Dare to Be Different

 True Tales of Amazing People Who Stood Up and Stood Out

 Boys will be boys and girls will be girls?
-Not in this audiobook.
+Not in this book.